●

 *

 If you've had to downsize to a small party, it'll actually work in our favour.
-For close friends, family & colleagues, my sketches work so well due to the 'interpersonal interaction' (nods, smiles, conversations and giggles) they stimulate.
-At these more intimate gatherings, small party or wedding entertainment can make a huge difference to the guests' enjoyment of the event.
-As party ideas during Covid go, booking me is an inspired one!
+For close friends, family & colleagues, my sketches work so well due to the nods, smiles, conversations and giggles.
+At these more intimate gatherings, entertainment can make a huge difference to the guests' enjoyment of the event.

-I know it won't come to it - but (you never know): I can draw masked guests!
-I've worked at so many masked/Venetian/masquerade balls I've totally forgotten what a face looks like!
-Please see masked (ball) examples below and you can find more here.
-But, I hear you say, those masks cover the eyes, not the nose & mouth! - yet it's the same principle - I just focus on the eyes instead of the nose & mouth!
+● I know it won't come to it - but (you never know): I can draw masked guests!
+Please see masquerade party examples below and you can find more here.
+But, I hear you say, those masks cover the eyes, not the nose & mouth!
+It's the same principle, but I focus on the eyes instead of the nose & mouth!

-I don't mind wearing a mask myself, in fact I like the idea of having a touch of mystique.
+I don't mind wearing a mask myself, nothing wrong with a touch of mystique.

 Whatever happens - THE SHOW MUST GO WRO..oops..ON!
 Stay safe.